Picking

 Travel time

-The travel time defines the time for the picker to travel between the individual storage zones and storage bins.
-This time can have a very large impact on overall picking performance.
-The most important factors include:
+The travel time defines the time it takes for the order picker to travel between the individual storage zones and storage compartments.
+This time can have a very large influence on the overall picking performance.
+The most important factors include

-• Size of the picking zones and the path to the next pick
+• Size of the picking zones and the route to the next picking point

-• Orientation in the warehouse to find the storage compartment (aisle, row of shelves, shelf level).
+• Orientation in the warehouse to find the storage compartment (aisle, shelf row, shelf level)

-Here, the possibility of the Multi-Order-Picking method should also always be investigated.
+The possibility of the Multi-Order-Picking method should always be examined here.

 Gripping time

-Once the picker has arrived at the shelf, the time for accessing the goods is measured.
-The picking time is also called the removal time or the picking time.
+Once the order picker has arrived at the shelf compartment, the time required to access the goods is measured.
+The picking time is also known as the removal time or picking time.
 This includes the following activities:

 • Access to the articles